twinnydotdev/twinny-docs/src/content/docs/general/quick-start.md

 Once both the extension and Ollama are installed you can start using twinny.

-1. Open VS code (if already open a restart might be needed) and press `CTRL+SHIFT+Z CTRL+SHIFT+T` to open the side panel.
+1. Open VS code (if already open a restart might be needed after install) and look for the twinny icon in the side panel.

-You should see the 🤖 icon indicating that twinny is ready to use.
+You should also see the 🤖 icon indicating that twinny is ready to use.
 The icon will change to a spinner when twinny is making a call to the inference provider.